Carolina Integrative Psychotherapy, Inc.

 DIALECTICAL BEHAVIOR THERAPY FOR COUPLES

-DBT Skills for Couples, focuses more effectively coping with intense emotional patterns in intimate relationships.
-These classes teach skills that can help break the negative emotional patterns that prompt criticism, self-blame, or defensiveness.
-Each class provides family members, friends or partners with skills to better cope and support their loved one.
+In DBT Skills for Couples, we learn to more effectively cope with intense emotional patterns in our intimate relationships.
+These online classes teach skills that can help break the negative emotional patterns that prompt criticism, self-blame, or defensiveness.
+This class and the Family Skills Training provide family members, friends or partners with skills to better cope and support their loved ones.
+The DBT Skills for Couples online class is scheduled each year in the fall and is typically followed by the DBT Family Skills Training.

 DBT Couples Skills Course